rhatservices/openshift-examples/core-concepts/08_limits_quotas/README.md

     oc describe limitranges  cpu-min-max-demo-lr

-Create the deployment again and check the qosClass, what do you expect for the QoS class?
+Delete the quota-test pods and check the qosClass, what do you expect for the QoS class?

-    oc create -f deployment.yml
+    oc delete pods -l app=quota-test
     oc get pod -o jsonpath='qosClass: {.items[0].status.qosClass}{"\n"}' -l app=quota-test

 Can you create a pod/deployment that uses the Guaranteed QoS class?

-<a id="org4da9a42"></a>
+<a id="org1b99162"></a>

 # Deployment of a pod in the QoS class quaranteed